About the B.A. and B.S. in Mathematics

 Arcadia University’s Mathematics programs are designed to help students to develop problem-solving skills as well as the theoretical insight needed both for applications and graduate study.
 Courses use state-of-the-art technology, including graphing calculators, computer algebra systems such as Maple, Geometer’s Sketchpad, and statistical software such as SAS and SPSS.

-The curriculum allows students to specialize in Actuarial Science, Secondary Education, or pure math.
+The curriculum allows students to specialize in Secondary Education or pure math.
+Arcadia also offers a major in computer science.
+Information on that major is listed separately.

 Recent graduates are actuaries, secondary teachers, biostatisticians, statistical programmers, financial analysts, and graduate students in mathematics, statistics, and engineering.
 They have found positions with companies such as Boeing, Ernst & Young, Towers Watson, and Aon Consulting.
 Students have continued their educations at universities such as Columbia, Wisconsin, Rutgers, George Mason, Delaware, and Villanova.